vuepress-theme-hope/vuepress-theme-hope/docs/sass-palette/src/guide.md

 To get started, you should understand that this plugin is designed to take across plugins and theme (unlike the officail one only for theme).

-We are providing `id` option to do that, and using this plugin (by calling `useSassPalette`) with same id won't have any side effects.
+We are providing `id` option to do that, and using this plugin (by calling `useSassPalette`) with same id won’t have any side effects.
 Also, all the alias and module names have an id prefix.

 This will allows you to: